Jimmy-Vela06/Jimmy-Vela06/README.md

 # 💫 About Me:
-👨🏻‍💻 Full Stack Software Developer <br>👨🏻‍🎓 Received my Full Stack Web Development at SMU <br><br>I have a passion in learning new technologies and using them to create useful tools or improving and innovating existing ideas.  <br><br> Hobbies: <br>     - Outdoor activities hiking, running sports (I try to be as active as possible 🌝)<br>     - Dancing and music<br>     - Working out <br>     - nerd stuff 🤓<br><br>Lets connect, ask me anything and maybe colab together on a project.<br>Email: jimmyvela06@gmail.com
+👨🏻‍💻 Full Stack Software Developer <br>👨🏻‍🎓 Received my Full Stack Web Development certification at SMU <br><br>I have a passion in learning new technologies and using them to create useful tools or improving and innovating existing ideas.  <br><br> Hobbies: <br>     - Outdoor activities hiking, running sports (I try to be as active as possible 🌝)<br>     - Dancing and music<br>     - Working out <br>     - nerd stuff 🤓<br><br>Lets connect, ask me anything and maybe colab together on a project.<br>Email: jimmyvela06@gmail.com

 # 💻 Tech: